anchal-agrawal/anchal-agrawal/README.md

 ### Hi there 👋

 Hi!
-I'm Anchal and I work on the [VMware Cloud on Dell EMC](https://www.vmware.com/products/vmc-on-dell-emc.html) product at VMware.
-Previously, I worked on the [vSphere Integrated Containers](https://github.com/vmware/vic) open-source project.
+I'm Anchal and I work at Affirm.
+Previously, I worked on [VMware Cloud on Dell EMC](https://www.vmware.com/products/vmc-on-dell-emc.html) and [vSphere Integrated Containers](https://github.com/vmware/vic) at VMware.

 <!--
 **anchal-agrawal/anchal-agrawal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.